Lourival Assis

-Lourival Rodrigues Assis Filho (born 3 February 1984) is a Brazilian football midfielder who currently plays for Fluminense de Feira.
+Lourival Rodrigues Assis Filho (born 3 February 1984) is a Brazilian former professional football midfielder who plays as a left winger.

-He has previously played for Iraty, Kalmar, Avaí, América RN, Botafogo SP, Chernomorets Burgas, Gabala, Bragantino and CRAC.
+He has previously played for Iraty, Kalmar, Avaí, América RN, Botafogo SP, Chernomorets Burgas, Gabala, Bragantino, CRAC, Fluminense de Feira.

 Career

 Gabala

 In August 2012, Assis joined Gabala of the Azerbaijan Premier League on a three-year contract.
 Assis made his debut came on 4 August 2012 against Simurq coming on as a 60th-minute substitute.
 Assis played a total of 30 games in all competitions, scoring 6 goals to be the seasons joint top goal scorer with Victor Mendy.